How Does Bitcoin Mining Work?

 One thing to note is that the difficulty level of the solution is adjusted once every two weeks or after every 2016 blocks.

-This is done so that mining rates remain consistent, which means if there are more miners in the race, the difficulty of the problem will increase.
+This is done so that mining rates remain consistent, which means if there are more miners in the race, the problem’s difficulty will increase.
 In contrast, if the network’s computational power is decreased, the difficulty is adjusted in such a way that eases the mining process.

 Bitcoin Mining Reward